Political dissidence in the Empire of Japan: Japanese working with the United States

-Taro Yashima (real name Jun Atsushi Iwamatsu), an artist, joined a group of progressive artists, sympathetic to the struggles of ordinary workers and opposed to the rise of Japanese militarism in the early 1930s.
+Taro Yashima (real name Atsushi Iwamatsu), an artist, joined a group of progressive artists, sympathetic to the struggles of ordinary workers and opposed to the rise of Japanese militarism in the early 1930s.
 The antimilitarist movement in Japan was highly active at the time, with posters protesting the Japanese aggression in China being widespread.
 Following the Japanese invasion of Manchuria, however, the Japanese government began heavy handed suppression of domestic dissent including the use of arrests and torture by the Tokkō (special higher police).
-Iwamatsu who was thrown into a Japanese prison without trial along with his pregnant wife, Tomoe, for protesting militarism in Japan.
+Iwamatsu who was thrown into a Japanese prison without trial along with his pregnant wife, Tomoe Sasako, for protesting militarism in Japan.
 Conditions in the prison were deplorable and the two were subjected to inhumane treatment including beatings.
 The authorities demanded false confessions, and those who gave them were set free.

-Jun and Tomoe came to America to study art in 1939, leaving behind their son, Makoto Iwamatsu, who would grow up to be a prolific actor in America, with relatives.
-When WWII broke out, Jun joined the Office of Strategic Services as a painter.
+Iwamatsu and Sasako came to America using student visas to study art in 1939, leaving behind their son, Makoto Iwamatsu, who would grow up to be a prolific actor in America, with relatives.
+When WWII broke out, Iwamatsu joined the Office of Strategic Services as a painter.
 He would adopt the pseudonym Taro Yashima, to protect his son who was still in Japan.
-Jun would continue to use his pseudonym when he wrote children's books, such as Crow Boy, after the war.
+Iwamatsu would continue to use his pseudonym when he wrote children's books, such as Crow Boy, after the war.

 Eitaro Ishigaki was an issei painter who immigrated to America from Taiji, Wakayama, in Japan.
 At the outbreak of the Second Sino-Japanese War, and the Pacific War, he painted anti-war, and anti-fascist artwork.
 His painting Man on the Horse (1932) depicted a plain-clothed Chinese guerrilla confronting the Japanese army, heavily equipped with airplanes and warships.
 It became the cover of New Masses, an American communist journal.
 Flight (1937) was a painting that depicted two Chinese women escaping Japanese bombing, running with three children past one man lying dead on the ground.
 During the war, he worked for the United States Office of War Information along with his wife, Ayako.

 Yasuo Kuniyoshi was an issei (first-generation Japanese immigrant) anti-fascist painter based in New York.
 In 1942, he raised funds for the United China Relief to provide humanitarian aid to China when it was still at war with Japan.
 Time magazine ran an article featuring Yasuo Kuniyoshi, George Grosz, a German anti-Nazi painter, and Jon Corbino, an Italian painter, standing behind large unflattering caricatures of Hirohito, Hitler, and Mussolini.
 Yasuo Kuniyoshi showed opposition to Tsuguharu Foujita's art show at the Kennedy Galleries.
 During WWII, Tsuguharu Foujita painted propaganda artwork for the Empire of Japan.
 Yasuo called Foujita a fascist, an imperialist, and an expansionist.
 Yasuo Kuniyoshi would work for the Office of War Information during WWII, creating artwork that depicted atrocities committed by the Empire of Japan, even though he was himself labeled an "enemy alien" in the aftermath of Pearl Harbor.